ohohlfeld/itc35/cfp.md

-Topics ITC 35 covers in the areas of:
+ITC 35 covers topics in the areas of:

 *      **Performance Evaluation, Control and Optimization**
 *      **Network Measurements and Big Data**